1. Home

 It is common for pets with anxiety to be trialled with an anti-anxiety medication.
 A blood screen will need to be run first to ensure there are no underlying medical problems prior to the prescription.
 This can be done in the initial consultation.
 Occasionally sedation is required but in most cases, the results can be obtained on the same day using our in-house laboratory.

-Your vet will then liaise with Katie Bedrossian, our pet behaviour consultant who will devise a behaviour modification plan in conjunction with the veterinary recommendations and help you and your pet achieve a happy and manageable outcome.
+Your vet will then liaise with the pet behaviour team who will devise a behaviour modification plan in conjunction with the veterinary recommendations and help you and your pet achieve a happy and manageable outcome.
 Pet behaviour consultations are usually 40-60 mins and are $159.
 Behaviour consultations cannot usually be thoroughly undertaken within a routine 15 minute time frame so please request a vet behaviour consult when booking in with your pet on 9988-0198.

 Qualifications